LucasRoig/dotfiles-wsl/README.md

 Also you will need a Nerd Font for your terminal [https://www.nerdfonts.com/]

+## Prerequisites

+* Git needs to be installed on the windows host.
+* A fresh wsl install of Ubuntu

 ## Installation

-Just clone this repo and run the install script
+Just clone this repo and run the install script as sudo

 ```
     git clone https://github.com/LucasRoig/dotfiles-wsl.git .dotfiles
     cd .dotfiles
-    ./install
+    sudo ./install
 ```

 When the script ends you can shutdown wsl from a powershell terminal : `wsl --shutdown`, then reopen it and you should see a zsh shell.